tuancroco/regression-test-extend/README.md

    npm i @eshn/visual-regression-tests
    ```

-1. Set up all test and config files in the **visual_test** folder and place it at the root of the project.
+1. Set up all test and config files in the **visual_tests** folder and place it at the root of the project.

 1. Add to scripts in package.json: